AlternativeFFFF/Alt-F4/submissions/Combinator Memory/ANT-combinator-computer-submission-draft.md

 ...

 &emsp;It doesn't work.
 Whenever a signal is sent in, *all* of the memory cells react to it.
 That's not surprising, since there wasn't an established way to distinguish between different memory cells.
 This is a neighborhood of memory, and what do neighborhoods have to distinguish houses?
-Adresses.
-There needs to be way to give each of these memory cells an adress, where it will only react to signals when it's specific adress is called.
+Addresses.
+There needs to be way to give each of these memory cells an address, where it will only react to signals when its specific address is called.

-{%include image.html src='https://i.imgur.com/wqoLPpE.png' alt='Would someone get her out of the frame please?' caption='The lamp activates when the given adress matches the cell's adress.
-In this case, the cell's adress is 0 and I'm not giving any input, so the cell thinks it's active.'%}
+{%include image.html src='https://i.imgur.com/wqoLPpE.png' alt='Would someone get her out of the frame please?' caption='The lamp activates when the given address matches the cell's address.
+In this case, the cell's address is 0 and I'm not giving any input, so the cell thinks it's active.'%}

-&emsp;Here's the lovely suburban home with its adress (metaphorically) painted on the front of the bricks.
+&emsp;Here's the lovely suburban home with its address (metaphorically) painted on the front of the bricks.
 Despite the apparent complexity jump, the memory cell itself isn't modified at all.
 The only thing that's changed here is the fact that the inputs and outputs are now filtered.
-These filters only allow the signals to come through if the new 'A' signal on the red wire matches that cell's adress.
+These filters only allow the signals to come through if the new 'A' signal on the red wire matches that cell's address.

-&emsp;Previously, I had just placed a constant combinator in each of the cells and modified the adresses manually.
+&emsp;Previously, I had just placed a constant combinator in each of the cells and modified the addresses manually.
 I quickly realized that if I wanted to scale up this system I would need to manually set up to a thousand constant combinators, without error.
 Thankfully, I made the cells set their own addresses.
 Each cell's address is determined by the cell below it.
 A cell takes in the previous cell's output in through the electric pole, uses it for it own filters, then increments the signal by one and passes it to the next cell.

 &emsp;Using this, a myriad of RAM designs can be created: